ExistedGit/Dota2Cheat/README.md

 `assets` folder contents are property of Valve Corporation

 ## Building
+You need to install the protobuf library for it to work.
+Install [vcpkg](https://vcpkg.io/en/getting-started.html).
+Navigate to the folder with vcpkg.exe
+Open the console in the folder

+Here you have two ways:

+`.\vcpkg.exe install protobuf:x64-windows`
+or
+`.\vcpkg.exe install protobuf:x64-windows-static-md`

+The first one will install the default version of the .lib.
+You will have to get libprotobuf DLLs from a release in this repo and move them to the folder with dota2.exe

+The second one will install the heavier static version which will not require anything.

+Once the process completes, go to `installed/x64-windows` or `installed/x64-windows-static-md`, depending on your choice before.
+Copy libprotobuf.lib and libprotobuf-lite.lib files from /lib to Dota2Cheat/lib.
+You can also copy the libs with a `d` suffix from debug/lib if you want to compile it in Debug

 Open the project in Visual Studio and build as **Release x64**

 ## Injecting
-You need to have libprotobuf DLLs in your the folder with dota2.exe, get them from a release in this repo or install protobuf via vcpkg and get them from the vcpkg/installed/x64-windows/bin folder

 This cheat can be safely reinjected at any point of the game